-2021 Capital Expenditures Informational Filing.
-On September 15, 2021, Mystic submitted, as required by orders in this proceeding and Sections I.B.1.i. and II.6.of Schedule 3A of the COS Agreement ("Protocols"), its "2021 Filing" informational filing to provide support for the capital expenditures and related costs that Mystic projects will be collected as an expense between June 1, 2022 to December 31, 2022 ("2022 CapEx Projects").
+First CapEx Info.
+Filing.
+On September 15, 2021, Mystic submitted, as required by orders in this proceeding and Sections I.B.1.i. and II.6.of Schedule 3A of the COS Agreement ("Protocols"), its informational filing to provide support for the capital expenditures and related costs that Mystic projects will be collected as an expense between June 1, 2022 to December 31, 2022 ("First CapEx Projects Info.
+Filing").
 Formal challenges to the September 15 filing were submitted by the Eastern New England Customer-Owned Systems ("ENECOS") and NESCOE.
-Comments on the formal challenges are due on or before November 17, 2021.
+Comments on the formal challenges were due on or before November 17, 2021, and Mystic responded on November 17 asserting that that the challenges should be rejected without further procedures.
+The formal challenges are pending before the FERC.

-If you have questions on any aspect of this proceeding, please contact Joe Fagan (202-218-3901; ifagan@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).
+If you have questions on any aspect of this proceeding, please contact Joe Fagan (202-218-3901; jfagan@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).